 Day 24 KLIA.
 Arrive home 350PM WED 30 OCT 2019 after 12hr flight.

 Fly over Nazca Lines / Ballestas Island Sea Lions & seabirds

 - Cost cover airfares, accommodation, town-to-town travel and tours specified in the itinerary as included.

 - Accommodations will be in guesthouses (hostals in Spanish) except for 3D2N Salar Uyuni tour, which will be in basic multi-beds room.

 - Not covered are airport taxes & fuel surcharges (Rm2500 as at Dec 2018), meals (Rm80 x 18 days = Rm1440) and other entrance fees (most of the main fees already included in price).

-- In town taxis are not covered except for transfers to and from bus stations to our place of stay.
+- Optional activities and In-town taxis are not covered except for transfers to and from bus stations to our place of stay.

 - Cost is subject to change depending on fluctuations in exchange rates and/or airfares.

 - A non-refundable deposit of Rm3000 is payable to confirm your place.